Blueberry Basil Martini Pops

 Editor’s note: For a more refreshing taste, we doubled the amount of mint sprigs.
-Consider freezing a bit of the mixture in individual ice cube trays and adding the cubes to a glass of bourbon for a unexpected cocktail.
+Consider freezing a bit of the mixture in individual ice cube trays.
+The, add the cubes to a glass of bourbon for a unexpected cocktail.

 Roasted Strawberry and Blueberry Red Wine Popsicles

 Editor’s note: We added one cup of blueberries to the original recipe for a slightly tangy flavor.
 We tried several wines and found blends rather than single varietals had the required sweetness.
-By the way, freezing a batch of this in individual ice cubes and then adding them to your favorite Sangria recipe would be a perfect summer party-punch idea.
+Try freezing a batch of this in individual ice cubes and then adding them to your favorite Sangria recipe.
+This would be a perfect summer party-punch idea.

 Prosecco Infused Blueberry Ice Pops

-Short and simple, this sweet poptail recipe blending Prosecco and berries had a true romantic dinner sort of appeal, and was the most like drinking a festive cocktail.
+Short and simple, this sweet poptail recipe blending Prosecco and berries had a true romantic dinner sort of appeal.
+It was the most like drinking a festive cocktail.
 While milder than others, the lingering flavors were delicious.